Wound

 Praise For This Book

-"Oksana Vasyakina’s sensitive memoir about the death of her mother doubles as a ferociously intelligent portrait of a vast and brutal country, traumatized by traumatized men.
+"Oksana Vasyakina’s sensitive novel about the death of her mother doubles as a ferociously intelligent portrait of a vast and brutal country, traumEugeneatized by traumatized men.
 Elina Alter does justice to Vasyakina’s style, whose clarity and unpretentiousness results in a work of great inner power." —Eugene Ostashevsky, author of The Feeling Sonnets

 "In this moving, poetic autobiographical novel, family trauma is inseparable from national history.
 Returning to Siberia with her mother's ashes, a daughter revisits the primal scenes of four generations.
 In the process, she invents a new way of existing as a queer woman from the Russian provinces." —Sophie Pinkham, author of Black Square: Adventures in Post-Soviet Ukraine